 With anything, you need to constantly feed your online presence.
 The more you feed it, the more your brand awareness will spread and gain you fans, followers, leads, online donations, partnerships and anything else you ever want for your organization.

 The scary words here are "constantly" and "more" which equals time that you don't have.
-That's why I'm going to outline 5 ways to use your website to grow your online presence.
+That's why we're going to outline 5 ways to use your nonprofit website to grow your online presence.
 By adopting these techniques to your regular website updates, you'll be "constantly" feeding your online presence with "more" of what grows your online presence and ultimately help you achieve your goals.

-Your website is your first point of contact to the world, therefore, update it at least once a week to push content to your visitors.
+Your nonprofit website is your first point of contact to the world, therefore, update it at least once a week to push content to your visitors.
 How effective is updating your site once per week?
 To know, check out your website statistics.
 Every week you're going to have X number of:

 If you update your site once a week, you are sending a new message to the number of new visitors and returning visitors each and every week.
 These are users that are more likely to talk, like, share, and engage with your organization if they can connect with your cause on a regular basis.

 Don't feel the need to update your website drastically.
 Small updates will do the trick.
-Your home page banner is the first thing people see when visiting your site, so start there.
+Your homepage banner is the first thing people see when visiting your site, so start there.
 Add a new image, headline and link to a page on your website, blog, event, donation form, service, product, etc.

 (Psst - With Morweb CMS, this type of change can be done in seconds!)

-So you've updated something on your website.
+So you've updated something on your nonprofit website.
 That's great!
 Now let everyone on social media know.
 The rule of thumb is when you have an update, don't just post it on your social channels alone, add it to your website and then share it to your social channels.

 The more instances of your content get indexed on Google the bigger your digital footprint and the more traffic you'll get!

-All websites have pages, and each page can be indexed by search engines for different keywords.
-The good news, you don't need to be an SEO expert, you just need to add a little elbow grease.
 Your goal should be to create a helpful, information-rich site by writing content on your web pages that clearly and accurately describe the topic of the page.
 Think about the words users would type to find your pages and include those words on your site.
-Most CMS platforms have SEO tools included (like Morweb), or you can search and install plugins on systems like Wordpress (technical skill required).
-Two of the most important things to add to each page is your Meta Title and Meta Description.
-They represent how your search result will show up, for example:

-By accurately describing your page content, creating unique meta title and meta description for each page, you'll rank higher on search engines and grow your online presence.
+By accurately describing your page content, creating unique meta title and meta description for each page, you'll rank higher on search engines and grow your nonprofit's online presence.

 We recommend you start by checking each major search engine local listing setup and that your information is accurate.
 You can do this manually, or use a service called MOZ Local which will check for you all relevant search engines and directories for a small fee.
 This is another easy and quick way to grow your online presence and drive traffic to your website.

-A couple of ways to ease your way into is to block off 2-3 hours of uninterrupted time once per month.
+A couple of ways to ease your way in is to block off 2-3 hours of uninterrupted time once per month.
 Also, keep a scratch pad close by and whenever something pops up throughout the month in a conversation with a colleague or online that is of interest make a note of it.
 After a couple of weeks, you'll have plenty of topics to get started.

 When you finally have written a blog post, the key is to share it on social channels.
 It's good practice to tweak the description in the share window for each social channel to match the tone of the audience.
 Each blog post you create and share is another point you can chalk up to growing your digital footprint.

-Your web presence is the living and breathing essence of your organization on the web.
+Your nonprofit's web presence is the living and breathing essence of your organization on the web.
 Consistently build and manage it accordingly so that the world will find a vibrant and authoritative online presence when they bump into you online.